Off-ramping: where and how to spend your cryptocurrency

 - ensuring that the exchange provider’s terms of use and their “Know Your Customer” rules doesn’t risk our privacy more than we are comfortable with.

 I strongly suggest talking to your friends and colleagues about what services they like and feel safe using, and why.
-But if you’re just starting from scratch, read on to learn about my favorite services.
+But if you’re just starting from scratch, read on to learn about my favorite vendors.
+Two of them conveniently, are built into the same self-custody wallets I’ve already recommended.

 Pay for stuff via Flexa in Zashi

-One crypto gift card marketplace vendor in particular deserves a special mention, Flexa, because you can use them directly from my favorite Zcash wallet app, Zashi.
-If you’ve installed the mainstream version of Zashi (i.e., from the Google Play Store or the Apple App Store, but not from the F-Droid strictly free software app repository), you’ll have the option to spend your shielded ZEC from within your Zashi wallet by converting it directly to a Flexa account balance, which is basically a multi-store gift card manager mini-app inside Zashi itself.
+The gift card vendor directly integrated with the Zcash wallet app I use is called Flexa, which is basically a multi-store gift card manager mini-app inside the Zashi wallet app itself.
+If you’ve installed the mainstream version of Zashi (i.e., from the Google Play Store or the Apple App Store, but not from the F-Droid strictly free software app repository), you’ll have the option to spend your shielded ZEC at partnered Flexa brands from within your Zashi wallet.

 As of this writing, some Flexa partners include Ulta Beauty and Kiehl’s (cosmetic and skincare product brands, useful for the obvious reasons), Sheetz (a convenience store and gas station chain, useful if you often drive yourself to outcalls), and Chipotle, which I guess is mostly noteworthy for personal reasons because one of my partners loves Mexican food, so I get to treat them here often. :)